 The Mission of the Coos Watershed Association is to support environmental integrity and economic stability within the Coos watershed by increasing community capacity to develop, test, promote, and implement management practices in the interests of watershed health.

 This mission is informed by the underlying values of both our board of directors and our staff which capture the legitimate place human activities have in the watershed alongside our responsibility to utilize resources responsibly.

 Streams, rivers, land, and livelihoods can and should be protected at many levels, but we believe that conservation from the bottom up is especially powerful.
 Because of our commitment to working with people directly tied to resources in the Coos Bay area, our organization operates at the watershed scale.

-The Coos Watershed Association is one of 90 watershed councils designated by local government across the state of Oregon.
+The Coos Watershed Association is one of 90 watershed councils designated by local government across the state of Oregon and is approved by the Oregon Watershed Enhancement Board (OWEB) to receive grants for watershed health projects.
 Watershed councils are defined as " locally organized, voluntary, non-regulatory groups established to improve the condition of watersheds in their local area."
 For more information on watershed councils visit the Oregon Watershed Enhancement Board's (OWEB) website or view the map of other neighboring watershed councils.

 The Coos Watershed Association (CoosWA) was formed in 1993 by a diverse group of local stakeholders.
 The State of Oregon had suggested that communities form voluntary advisory groups for government spending on coho habitat improvement, in hopes of staving off “threatened” status for the species under the Endangered Species Act (ESA) of 1973.
 Initially, landowners were concerned that an ESA listing would create regulatory barriers to their economic activities.